Samsung 990 PRO 2TB Review

 Reducing your loading times make for a more responsive user experience and is a key expectation when upgrading your SSD.
 The difference between high-end SSDs is usually too small to be at all noticeable, however, and practically impossible to measure manually.
 Thankfully, some benchmarks based on real games and apps report this data separately, thus allowing for useful comparisons.

-PCMark 10’s app start-up times follow the same pattern, although the differences are entirely insignificant from a user perspective.
+PCMark 10’s app start-up times follow the same pattern, although the differences are of course insignificant from a user perspective.

 In light of the previous results, it is quite surprising that the Samsung 990 PRO 2TB runs circles around other drives in the 3DMark Storage benchmark, but this is basically what happens.
 The score is based on loading times for various games (Battlefield V, Call of Duty: Black Ops 4, Overwatch), as well as copying/moving, saving, installing, and recording.